sash7410/VoiceAgentRag/README.md

     `model`, `trim`, `body_type`, `price`, `color`, and `in_stock`.
   - `search_inventory(body_type, min_price, max_price)` filters this list and
     is exposed to the LLM as a tool for questions like “sedan between $18k and $28k”.

+#### RAG design choices (brief)

+- **Why Chroma (in‑process)**: for this V1, an embedded Chroma store keeps deployment simple: no extra services or containers, and the index builds lazily on first use.
+The trade‑off is that very large PDFs or many concurrent users would benefit from a dedicated vector DB and persistent indexes.
+- **Chunking strategy**: the handbook is split into ~800‑character chunks with 200‑character overlap.
+This keeps each chunk self‑contained (enough local context for a paragraph or two) while avoiding very large prompts; for a larger corpus you might tune this up or down based on retrieval quality.
+- **Embeddings**: OpenAI embeddings are used for convenience and quality; they give good semantic search with minimal configuration.
+A local embedding model would avoid network calls but add infra/CPU complexity.
+- **Soft grounding**: the retrieved chunks are injected as an additional `system`‑style message rather than hard‑constraining the model.
+This lets the agent answer naturally while being guided by the handbook, at the cost of occasional “extra” details from the model’s prior knowledge.

 ### Running Tests